datacol-io/datacol-io.github.io/docs/getting-started.md

 #### 1. Setup Google Cloud Project

 Go to [Google Console][1] and create a new project if you don't have one.
-Afterwards you need to enable following API in API Manager's Library section -
+Optionally you need to enable following API in API Manager's Library section -

-* Google Cloud Resource Manager API
 * Cloud Deployment Manager API
 * Google Cloud Container Builder API

+If you don't know from where to enable, please skip and go to next section.
+Our CLI will guide you.

 #### 2. Install CLI
 In this step you will install Datacol Command Line Interface (CLI).
 You will use CLI to manage and scale your [applications][6], to provision [helm charts][5], to view [logs][7], and others.
 We currently provide CLI for Linux and Mac.